NO411/the_unexpected_gambit/README.md

 > The *Player2* Parameter is optional but needed, if you want to play against another player.
 Without it the engine is picked as opponent.

+## Change strength of the engine
+If you want to change the strength of the engine (How far the engine looks into the future) you can use the following commands:

+- `/strength` - Display the current strength of the engine.
+- `/strength [Depth]` - Change the strength of the engine to a desired value.

+> The *Depth* Parameter must be an odd number.

 Fly mode is activated by default and should be used to get a better overview!